-- 1. Beginning with the 2014-2015 school year, the scores of all students participating in the general education and alternate assessments will be standardized by subject area, grade level, assessment type, and school year. - 2.
-Sort the standardized scores of all FAY students in a grade from highest to lowest based on their prior year standardized scores.
+- 1. Beginning with the 2014-2015 school year, the scores of all students participating in the general education and alternate assessments will be standardized by subject area, grade level, assessment type, and school year. - Sort the standardized scores of all FAY students in a grade from highest to lowest based on their prior year standardized scores.
 Students without an eligible score from the previous year are not included.
 See Section 6 and Rule 7.1.3 for additional clarification. - 3.
 Divide the number of students in the list by four (4).
 If the result is not a whole number, then automatically round up to meet the 25% minimum. - 4.
 Count, from the lowest score up, the number of students identified in step 3.
 Then identify the standardized score that corresponds to that student.
 This standardized score becomes the boundary score. - 5.
 Identify all students with the boundary score determined in step 4.
-All students with the same boundary score or lower standardized score will be included in the Lowest Performing Twenty-Five Percent Student subgroup for that subject/grade. - 6.
-Repeat the process for each grade for the subject then combine students to form the Lowest Performing Twenty-Five Percent Student subgroup for the school for the subject.
+All students with the same boundary score or lower standardized score will be included in the Lowest Performing Twenty-Five Percent Student subgroup for that subject/grade. - Repeat the process for each grade for the subject then combine students to form the Lowest Performing Twenty-Five Percent Student subgroup for the school for the subject.

 Note: The number of students in the Lowest Performing Twenty-Five Percent Student subgroup must meet the minimum N-count as defined in Section 3.2.
 If the minimum N-count is not met, the rules outlined in Section 3.2 will be applied.
 See Section 3.
-It is possible for the Lowest Performing Twenty-Five Percent Student subgroup to be more
+It is possible for the Lowest Performing Twenty-Five Percent Student subgroup to be more than 25% when steps 5 and 6 are applied.

+7.1.2 Deleted

-- than 25% when steps 5 and 6 are applied. - 7.1.2 Deleted - 7.1.3 The Lowest Performing Twenty-Five Percent Students subgroup for schools whose highest grade is lower than 4th grade will be identified based on the students who attended the school, not based on their 4th grade school's Lowest Performing Twenty-Five Percent Student subgroup.
-Therefore, a student may be identified in the Lowest subgroup in one (1) school, but not the other. - 7.2 The Lowest Performing Twenty-Five Percent Student subgroup for a district will be identified using the same method described above [i.e., the district will be calculated as if it were one (1) school].
-Therefore, it is possible that some students may be identified as members of the Lowest Performing Students subgroup for their school but not for their district, or for their district but not their school. - 7.3 The Lowest Performing Twenty-Five Percent Student subgroup for the state will be identified using the same method [i.e., the state will be calculated as if it were one (1) school].
+- 7.1.3 The Lowest Performing Twenty-Five Percent Students-subgroup for schools whose highest grade is lower than 4th grade will be identified based on the students who attended the school, not based on their 4th grade school's Lowest Performing Twenty-Five Percent Student subgroup.
+Therefore, a student may be identified in the Lowest subgroup in one (1) school, but not the other. - 7.1.4 In order to ensure the inclusion of students with disabilities, the Lowest Performing Twenty-Five Percent Student subgroup for students taking the alternate assessment will be identified by subject but not by each grade level.

+- 7.2 The Lowest Performing Twenty-Five Percent Student subgroup for a district will be identified using the same method described above [i.e., the district will be calculated as if it were one (1) school].
+Therefore, it is possible that some students may be identified as members of the Lowest Performing Students subgroup for their school but not for their district, or for their district but not their school. - 7.3 The Lowest Performing Twenty-Five Percent Student subgroup for the state will be identified using the same method [i.e., the state will be calculated as if it were one (1) school]. - 7.4 Because students may take end-of-course assessments prior to the 9th grade, any assessment scores used in the identification of the Lowest Performing Twenty-Five Percent Student subgroup for grades 10 through 12 will be standardized to the 8th grade-level assessment for the identification process.